containerbuildsystem/osbs-docs/docs/multiarch.rst

 5. Once all worker builds complete, fetch their logs and -- for those that succeeded -- their annotations to discover their image manifest digests

+Regarding logs from the worker builds, see :ref:`Koji task logs`.
+The orchestrator build will not stream logs from the worker builds and will instead only emit URLs to allow clients to stream those logs themselves.

 The return value of the plugin will be a dictionary of platform name to BuildResult object.